 SOCIOLOGY AND PUBLIC HEALTH

 Most intravenous heroin users have preferences about needle gauge and personal safety.
-The typical range for such use is often between 27 and 29 gauge needles.
-The smaller the number, the larger the bore of the needle and the greater the volume of substance that can be moved through that shaft.
-Most of those users often neglect some the microscopic changes that can occur from needle reuse.
+The typical range for such use is 27 to 29 gauge needles.
+The smaller the number, the larger the bore of the needle and the greater the volume of substance moved through that shaft.
+Most of those users often neglect some of the microscopic changes that can occur from needle reuse.
 Although health agencies pay attention to needle-use habits, greater education around safe needle usage can prevent primary as well as secondary infections.
 The health conditions we tend to address with the needle discussion include:

 The secondary infection issues connected to needle use, which may be more pertinent to many users include:

 As most intravenous users know, NEVER SHARE NEEDLES.
 This was the target initiative for almost all of harm reduction practices in the early 1980s during the surge of the AIDS crisis.
 At that time, much of harm reduction policy emphasized this message, and it overall worked.
 For instance, harm reduction practices in Australia from 1982-1986 showed some stabilization of new HIV incidences whereas new cases were blossoming everywhere else in the world.

 New data from our harm reduction colleagues emphasizes another often ignored safety practice: